-Generics, a powerful addition to Delphi, were introduced in Delphi 2009 as a new langage feature.
+Generics, a powerful addition to Delphi, were introduced in Delphi 2009 as a new language feature.
 Generics or generic types (also know as parametrized types), allow you to define classes that don't specifically define the type of certain data members.

-As an example, instead of using the TObjectList type to have a list of any object types, from Delphi 2009, the Generics.Collections unit defines a more strongly typed TObjectList Here's a list of articles explaining generic types in Delphi with usage examples:
+As an example, instead of using the TObjectList type to have a list of any object types, from Delphi 2009, the Generics.
+Collections unit defines a more strongly typed TObjectList.

-What and why and how on Generics in Delphi
+What and Why and How on Generics in Delphi

 Generics are sometimes called generic parameters, a name which allows to introduce them somewhat better.
 Unlike a function parameter (argument), which has a value, a generic parameter is a type.
-And it parameterize a class, an interface, a record, or, less frequently, a method ...
+And it parameterizes a class, an interface, a record, or, less frequently, a method ...
 With, as a bonus, anonymous routines and routine references

-Delphi tList, tStringList, tObjectlist or tCollection can be used to build specialized containers, but require type casting.
+Delphi tList, tStringList, tObjectlist or tCollection can be used to build specialized containers, but require typecasting.
 With Generics, casting is avoided and the compiler can spot type errors sooner.

 Once you’ve written a class using generic type parameters (generics), you can use that class with any type and the type you choose to use with any given use of that class replaces the generic types you used when you created the class.